fkarimzadeh6/CX4240_project/README.md

 **-REM:** Upon sleep scoring an epoch is marked as REM when saw-tooth waves along with rapid eye movements as well as lowest EMG signals are observed through each epoch.

-  Automatic and accurate classification of sleep stages from EEG signals are critical due to the following reasons:
-  - First, the fact that these information will be used for dioagnosing different sleep disorders such as sleep apnea, parasomnia, narcolepsy etc..
-  - Second, manual sleep scoring is a time-consuming process for an expert which is prone to human error.
-  - Finally, smart EEG machines reduce depandance on expert perosnnel, who may not be readily avaibale at all times.

-  However, the results are not yet satisfactory to be used as a standard procedure  in  clinical  studies.
-In  this  project, we have investigated different machine learning algorithms to automatically classify sleep stages and compared the results.

 # Sleep Stage Classification
   The overal process for sleep stage scoring consists of three steps which are explained below: